Skip to content

 Feel Safe, Feel Secure

-Living in fear of a crime can be almost as bad and it is important to remember that, for the general older person, becoming a victim of a crime is actually highly unlikely.
-For example, in Northern Ireland last year, of the 260,000 people there over 65, 0.08% were hurt in an attack.
-That 0.08% represents 200 people.
-Of course, 200 people is still 200 too many but what the Age Sector Platform wants to emphasise is that the risk of an older person become a victim of a crime is actually very very low.
-That doesn’t mean that we can be complacent but we should be realistic in our preparation against crime and also be realistic in our evaluation of the risk and not let fear prevent enjoyment of life.
+That doesn’t mean that we can be complacent though.
+But rather we should be realistic in our preparation against crime and in our evaluation of the risk.
+We should not let fear prevent our enjoyment of life.
 The Age Sector Platform is calling on the media to be more responsible in their reporting of crimes and ensure that reporting is balanced.
-They are asking the police to communicate more with groups of older people, perhaps by giving talks and presentations to make them feel more secure in their own homes.
+They are asking the police to communicate more with groups of older people.
+People could perhaps give talks and presentations to make them feel more secure in their own homes.

 They have also called on the police to improve conviction rates and send a clear message to criminals that they will be caught and punished.
 This should reassure the public that they are in safe hands.

-Everyone’s home is their castle; it is where they feel safe and protected.
 With more balanced reporting by the media and more patrolling by the Gardaí, we hope that the statistic of 0.08% will be reduced much further in the oncoming year.

 Want to find out more about what care services suit your needs best?